Generic Name: asenapine (a-SEN-a-peen)

 - Saphris may increase the amount of a certain hormone (prolactin) in your blood.
 Symptoms may include enlarged breasts, missed menstrual period, decreased sexual ability, or nipple discharge.
 Contact your doctor right away if you experience any of these symptoms.

-- Lab tests, including complete blood cell counts, electrolyte levels, weight checks, or fasting blood sugar levels, may be performed while you use Saphris.
+- Lab tests may be performed while you use Saphris.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Use Saphris with caution in the ELDERLY; they may be more sensitive to its effects, especially uncontrolled muscle movements or dizziness when sitting or standing up.